 - A video of my talk at the Simons Conference on Rationality in July 2020 on "The Brauer Group of Elliptic Curves" is available here.

-As part of the 2021 REU at the Univeristy of Virginia in Number theory, I mentored a project resulting in the following preprint (submitted for publication): Symbol Length in Brauer Groups of Elliptic Curves by Mateo Attanasio, Caroline Choi and Andrei Mandelshtam. arXiv:2107.10886
+As part of the 2021 REU at the Univeristy of Virginia in Number theory, I mentored a project resulting in the following preprint (submitted for publication): Symbol Length in Brauer Groups of Elliptic Curves, joint with Mateo Attanasio, Caroline Choi and Andrei Mandelshtam. arXiv:2107.10886

 I am not teaching in Fall 2021.